doniacld/outdoorsight/README.md

     make docker_run

-To confirm that your services can be launched together, please run `docker network inspect ods-network`.
+To confirm that your services can communicate together, please run `docker network inspect ods-network`.
 You should obtain something like below with `mongoDB` and `outdoorsight` containers.